Norus-Tech/finatric-landing/src/pages/index.md

     title: About
     features:
       - content: >
-          ### Finatric is a cloud-based platform that reduces the time it takes
-          service based businesses to make financial decisions.
-Finatric achieves this by analyzing financial data from accounting software, displaying key figures of financial health on a dashboard,and providing tools that business owners can use to run additional analysis.&#xA;
+          Finatric is a cloud-based platform that reduces the time it takes service based businesses to make financial decisions.
+Finatric achieves this by analyzing financial data from accounting software, displaying key figures of financial health on a dashboard,and providing tools that business owners can use to run additional analysis.
         actions: []
         image: images/undraw_sync_files_xb3r.png
         image_alt: Feature 2 placeholder image